Imagine There are No Countries

-Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached into the billion dollar threshold.
-Imagine normal, everyday people making their way onto the Forbes list simply by winning the lottery.
+Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached into the billion-dollar threshold.
+Imagine ordinary, everyday people making their way onto the Forbes list simply by winning the lottery.

 What a wonderful world that would be for us lottery addicts ehh?
-As far as I’m concerned, I don’t think there’s a question of if there will ever be a world lottery, I think the question more corresponds with when there will be one.
+I don’t think there’s a question of if there will ever be a world lottery, I think the question more corresponds with when there will be one.
 There’s far too much for everybody to gain – from governments to charities to lottery players – for this thing not to happen.